 First thing's first: Digital territory is crowded.
 With countless small businesses (not to mention the big guys) vying for attention and dollars, how is your customer going to find you?
 The trick is to find them first.
-And we’ve got a bundle of small business online marketing ideas across five online touch points to help you do just that.
+And we’ve got a list of small business online marketing strategies across five digital touch points to help you do just that.

 You’ve had your great idea, packaged it into a killer product or service and launched your website, so now it’s just a matter of kicking up your heels and letting the customers roll on in, right?

 Sadly the old saying of ‘if you build it, they will come’ doesn’t fly in online business—certainly not when you’re competing with every other dot com and its dog.
-As a small-business owner, it’s up to you to get what you’ve got in front of your target audience—and that, at its most fundamental level, is marketing.
+As a small business owner, it’s up to you to get what you’ve got in front of your target audience—and that, at its most fundamental level, is marketing.
+So how do you get started with marketing your small business online?

 First and foremost you need to nail down who that target audience is (hint: They’re probably a lot like you), figure out where they’re spending their time (chances are it’s nose deep in their smartphone) and work on positioning your business among them